-Our archetypal pattern of behavior helps us understand why we do what we do.
-It gives us our archetypal strengths and weaknesses.
-It shows us how our specific archetypes affect how authentic we are.
+Our archetypal pattern of behavior helps us understand why we do what we do, along with our strengths and weaknesses.
 Our thinking and feeling archetypes reveal the most about us.
 They govern how we think and feel each day.
-They create eight primary archetypal patterns of behavior that people function through:
+They create eight primary archetypal patterns of behavior that people function through.
+We describe these with the following words:

-- ◆ The achievers (Conscious Boychild, subconscious Mother) - ◆ The crusaders (Conscious Boychild, subconscious Girlchild) - ◆ The stoics (Conscious Boychild, subconscious Father) - ◆ The analysts (Conscious Mother, subconscious Boychild) - ◆ The caretakers (Conscious Mother, subconscious Girlchild) - ◆ The creators (Conscious Girlchild, subconscious Boychild) - ◆ The inspirers (Conscious Girlchild, subconscious Mother) - ◆ The overcomers (Conscious Girlchild, subconscious Father)
+- ~The achievers (Conscious Boychild, subconscious Mother) - ~The crusaders (Conscious Boychild, subconscious Girlchild) - ~The stoics (Conscious Boychild, subconscious Father) - ~The analysts (Conscious Mother, subconscious Boychild) - ~The nurturers (Conscious Mother, subconscious Girlchild) - ~The creators (Conscious Girlchild, subconscious Boychild) - ~The inspirers (Conscious Girlchild, subconscious Mother) - ~The overcomers (Conscious Girlchild, subconscious Father)

-As you can see, none of these patterns place Father at the conscious level, because he does not naturally come up as a conscious archetype.
-You can also see that none of these patterns have two adult archetypes.
-When Father or Mother are subconsciously assigned, Boychild or Girlchild rule the conscious mind.
-Mother can dominate at the conscious level so long as Boychild or Girlchild rules the subconscious.
-The more you work with all four loving archetypes and consciously express the qualities of the Loving Father and the Loving Mother, the more you can transcend the limitation of your specific pattern.
+As you can see, none of these patterns place Father at the conscious level, because Father does not naturally come up as a conscious archetype.
+You can also see that none of these patterns have two adult archetypes at the conscious and subconscious level.
+When Father or Mother occupy the subconscious, Boychild or Girlchild occupy the conscious mind.
+Mother can occupy the conscious level so long as Boychild or Girlchild occupy the subconscious.
+The more you work with all four loving archetypes and consciously express the qualities of the four loving archetypes, the more you can transcend the limitation of your specific pattern.

-Your spiritual and sabotaging archetypes will influence your pattern of behavior, as will your socialization archetype.
-Therefore it is important to know what all of your archetypes are.
+Your superconscious and unconscious archetypes will influence your pattern of behavior, as does your family myth archetype.
+This is why it is helpful to know the placement of all of your archetypes.